deekob/scratchpad/README.md

 ```
 ### Debuging Lambda

-Now we have a function lets run/debug it and test that it works.
+Now we have a function, let's run/debug it and test that it works.
 - hit the Run Button at the top of the screen (The run/debug panel will appear)
-- hit the Run button inside the run panel ( you should see an error - "cannot read property "split" undefined" ).
+- hit the Run button inside the run panel ( you should see an error - "TypeError: Cannot read property "split" of undefined" ).
 This is because we havent passed in a string value for the word we want to test.
 Lets do that by using the payload area.
   - add the following Json into the Payload: Textarea  ```{"inputWord":"racecar"}```
   - hit the run button again and you should get the output "racecar is a Palindrome"
   - now add a negative test by changing the payload to test another word and see that working ".... is not a Palindrome"
   - **Extra Marks** - do the same using breakpoints and changing the value of the inputWord inside the debugger.
    - tip - make sure you select the debug icon before hitting run.

-Now we have successfuly built and tested or Lambda Paidrome checker - lets expose it to the world using the API-Gateway endpoint we created earlier
+Now we have successfuly built and tested the Lambda Paidrome checker - let's now expose it to the world using the API-Gateway endpoint we created earlier

 ### Debuging Api Gateway Endpoint